Gunjan-2002/Favourite_Contact_Application/README.md

 ## Application :
 * It is used in mobile phones to favourite the contact .
+* In Prim’s Algorithm: In the case of Prim’s Algorithm, we use a priority queue to store the keys of nodes and extract minimum key nodes at every step.
+* In Artificial Intelligence: A priority queue is used while implementing the A* search algorithm.
+A* algorithm is used to approximate the shortest path in real-life scenarios.
+* In data compression: We use a priority queue in Huffman Encoding to implement the min-heap.
+Huffman Encoding is one of the famous data compression techniques used in compression formats like PKZIP, GZIP.

 ## Source Code :
 ```